 City of Alexandria Business License

 Organizations may also choose to mail the renewal application but submit payment through one of the City's other payment options.
-Organizations choosing to pay in person may submit both the renewal application and payment at the Treasury Division or payment kiosk at City Hall as described above.
+Organizations choosing to pay in person may submit both the renewal application and payment at the Treasury Division at City Hall as described above.
 If payment is made by check or money order, the business license tax account number should be clearly written in the memo field of the check or money order.
 Returned checks are subject to a $35 fee in accordance with state law.

 Business Personal Property Tax